arg7/vcda/README.md

 ### LI/LIS
 **LI** loads immediate u4 to nibble **N.NS** of register **N.RS**; **LI** can be chained to load arbitrary constants.
 If previous instruction was **LI**, it assigns **immediate u4** to the next nibble in the register.
-In case of **signed LIS**, it also extend i4 sign to the all the upper nibles of register.
+In case of **signed LIS**, it also extend i4 sign to the all the upper nibbles of register.

 *Optimization:* instruction decoder can detect **RS**, **NS** and **LI**/**LIS** sequences and optimize by assigning to **N.RS** register value combined from **LI**/**LIS** sequence in one cycle.